drhsqlite/fossil-mirror/www/js-policy.md

   server, commonly known as "ajax" or "XHR" communication.
 This allows certain pages to operate more quickly and fluidly by avoiding complete round-trips to and from the server.
-Perhaps counter-intuitively, the increase JS load such pages typically require costs less bandwidth than is saved via using ajax traffic instead of conventional HTML forms.
+Perhaps counter-intuitively, the increased JS load such pages typically require costs less bandwidth than is saved via using ajax traffic instead of conventional HTML forms.